nodejs/node/CONTRIBUTING.md

 disagreements are in good faith and everyone is working towards a common goal.

 ### Bad actors

+All contributors to Node.js tacitly agree to abide by both the letter and spirit of the [Code of Conduct][].
+Failure, or unwillingness, to do so will result in contributions being respectfully declined.

 A *bad actor* is someone who repeatedly violates the *spirit* of the Code of Conduct through consistent failure to self-regulate the way in which they